timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Ring-specific shard label pattern {#lst:shard-label}

-As resources can be part of multiple `ClusterRings`, the sharder uses ring-specific labels for assigning objects to shards and initiating the handover protocol.
+As resources can be part of multiple `ClusterRings`, the sharder uses ring-specific labels to assign objects to shards and initiate the handover protocol.
 The shard label follows the pattern shown in [@lst:shard-label].
-The pattern includes the first 8 hex characters of the SHA256 checksum of the `ClusterRing` name.
+The pattern includes the first eight hex characters of the SHA256 checksum of the `ClusterRing` name.
-This is done because the label part after the slash must not exceed the 63 character limit.
+This is done because the label part after the slash must not exceed the 63-character limit.
 If the `ClusterRing` name is too long, the second label part is shortened to 63 characters.
-However, by including a name hash, the sharder can still derive a unique label for each `ClusterRing` even if long names with a common prefix are used.
+However, by including a name hash, the sharder can still derive a unique label for each `ClusterRing` even if they have long names with a common prefix.

 ```yaml
 apiVersion: sharding.timebertt.dev/v1alpha1